Destinations Greece The Ionian Islands

 Blue caves of the Paxos west coast

-swim-stops, photograph, slow.
+swim-stops, a photograph, slow.

 13:30p.m.